CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🐞 Bug fix

 - Improved display of player output in local test page.
-- Better handling of errors from initializing modules
+- Better handling of errors from initializing modules.
+- `setFrameDuration()` now throws errors on negative or null values.

 ## 3.3.1